 - Where is Young AmeriTowne?

 - How long does it take to teach the Young AmeriTowne curriculum?

 - How much does it cost to come to Young AmeriTowne and how will we be billed?

 - How many students can participate in the program?

 - What kind of training do teachers need in order to teach the curriculum successfully?

 - Our group is not part of a public school system.
 Is it still possible for us to participate in this program?

-- What are the main concepts that are taught as part of the Rural AmeriTowne curriculum?
+- What are the main concepts taught in the Young AmeriTowne curriculum?

 - How can parents and other adult volunteers get involved in this program?